 Digital transformation is an organizational change process as much as it is a technology change process.
-Regardless of whether the objective is to increase yield or go paperless or otherwise increase manufacturing productivity through digitization, successful organizational change ultimately requires buy-in and alignment throughout all levels of the organization.
-The thoughtful and early identification of a project team that includes representation from each group that will be affected by the outcome of digital transformation initiatives is essential.
+Regardless of whether the objective is to increase yield, go paperless or otherwise increase manufacturing productivity through digitization, successful transformation ultimately requires buy-in and alignment throughout all levels of the organization.

 Business Objectives